Ai Accountant

 Core components every knowledge management system needs

-Standardize engagement letters, GST reconciliation formats, KYC checklists, PBC lists, bank reconciliation templates, TDS return workflows, and client onboarding steps.
-Current, tested, and approved templates eliminate guesswork, reduce training time, and ensure compliance.
+Standardize engagement letters, GST reconciliation formats, KYC checklists, PBC lists, bank reconciliation templates (also called bank reco templates), and TDS return workflows.
+Current, tested, and approved templates eliminate guesswork.
+They reduce training time and ensure compliance.

 Best practices database, learning from experience